fredericaltorres/git_practice/README.md

 # git_practice
-A repository to practice git command
+A repository to practice git commands

 # How to revert a PR?